-Sigmoid Volvulus is the twisting of Sigmoid Colon around its mesenteric axis for at least 180 degrees leading to partial or complete luminal obstruction, and compromising the blood supply to bowel wall thus increasing the risk of bowel ischemia, gangrene, and ultimately perforation.
-Sigmoid Volvulus follows a distinct geographical distribution, it is more common in Asia, Africa and South America, particularly Brazil than the Western countries (Cirocchi R et al., 2010; Raveenthiran V, et al., 2010).
+Sigmoid Volvulus is the twisting of the Sigmoid Colon around its mesenteric axis for at least 180 degrees, leading to partial or complete luminal obstruction, and compromising the blood supply to the bowel wall, thus increasing the risk of bowel ischemia, gangrene, and ultimately perforation.
+Sigmoid Volvulus follows a distinct geographical distribu; it is more common in Asia, Africa and South America, particularly Brazil, than in Western countries (Cirocchi R et al., 2010; Raveenthiran V, et al., 2010).

 Sigmoid Volvulus accounts for around 2-50% of all colonic obstructions in Asia.
 Patients are usually middle-aged men hailing from rural areas.
 In India, sigmoid volvulus contributes to 17% of cases of large bowel obstruction (Atamanalp SS, 2010).

-Meckel’s diverticulum is a congenital anomaly of Gastrointestinal tract, occurring in 1-3% of population based on autopsy studies, it was first described by Fabricius Hildanus in 1598 and was later named after Johann Friedrich Meckel, a German anatomist who recognized its developmental origin in 1809 (Turgeon DK, Barnett JL, 1990).
+Meckel’s diverticulum is a congenital anomaly of the Gastrointestinal tract, occurring in 1-3% of the population based on autopsy studie.
+It was first described by Fabricius Hildanus in 1598 and was later named after Johann Friedrich Meckel, a German anatomist who recognized its developmental origin in 1809 (Turgeon DK, Barnett JL, 1990).

 It is a true diverticulum containing all layers of the normal intestinal wall.
 It is a remnant of the omphalomesenteric duct that connects the primitive gut to the yolk sac in early fetal life.
-The position of Meckel’s along the length of small intestine is variable, but is usually found within 100cm of the ileocecal valve.
+The position of Meckel’s along the length of the small intestine is variable, but is usually found within 100cm of the ileocecal valve.

 Meckel’s diverticulum is a known etiological factor for many GI pathologies; In 1742, a small bowel diverticulum strangulated in an inguinal hernia was reported by Littre.
 In 1898, Kuttner reported small bowel Intussusception secondary to an invaginated Mackel’s diverticulum, Ectopic gastric mucosa and inflammation in Meckel’s diverticulum was first described by Salzer in 1907 and Gramen in 1915, respectively (Yahchouchy EK, et al., 2001).